TunedChaos/smm2coursemanager-client/README.md

 The build should automatically detect your platform and give you the appropriate file(s) to run.
 You will need to find the `out` directory in the project's root, then the `make` directory.
 From here you will find your installer.

-## Common Issues
-- The loading screen is taking a long time
-  - Just be patient it should finish
-- No really, I see the main screen but loading is still taking forever!
-  - Oh!
-That means you probably don't have the right server address
-- But I do!
-  - Probably not, double check your server address, put it into a web browser, if the server address isn't currently showing a current and next status (even a non-status) then your address isn't right.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.